qpdf/qpdf/README-maintainer.md

     document pre and post-conditions.
 They require inclusion of 'assert_debug.h' or 'Util.hh'.
 Remember that pre and post-conditions are only checked in debug builds.
+  * Use 'util::assertion' when checks should also be carried out in release code in preference to throwing logic_errors directly, as these are generally not covered by tests, which can obscure genuine gaps in coverage.

   These rules are enforced by the check-assert test.
 This practices serves to